-Based on financial need, a family may be eligible for Internet Reimbursement at the completion of the school year.
-If eligible, families will be reimbursed \$9.95 per full month of enrollment with FLCCA.
-To be eligible for this reimbursement, each family will need to complete the Family Income Form that is updated each year on July 1st and complete the school year with FL Cyber Charter Academy.
-This amount is paid at the end of the school year.
+In certain cases, based on financial need, a family may qualify for Internet Reimbursement at the completion of the school year.
+If eligible, families will be reimbursed \$9.95 per month of enrollment with Florida Cyber Charter Academy.
+To be eligible for this reimbursement, a yearly Family Income Form must be completed no later than the last day of student attendance for that school year and would show that the family is eligible for free and/or reduced lunch.
+Payments will be sent to the mailing address on file no later than August 31.